svmiller/svmiller.github.io/_posts/2015-02-12-moving-from-beamer-to-r-markdown.md

 <!--more-->

-I&#8217;ve been using LaTeX for document rendering for over five years.
+I've been using LaTeX for document rendering for over five years.
 No one else in my department at the time used it, beyond [my friend Joe][1] (who introduced it to me).
 There was no pressure from my department to learn it, only a curiosity on my end for the benefits of it.
 The transition to LaTeX came with a concurrent transition to its sister package Beamer, which renders Powerpoint-styled presentations.
 Both have numerous advantages over their Microsoft equivalents.

 However, I never particularly cared for Beamer.
-At least, I found LaTeX&#8217;s document preparation system more intuitive than Beamer&#8217;s slides preparation system.
+At least, I found LaTeX's document preparation system more intuitive than Beamer's slides preparation system.
 Using both will lead to proficiency, but Beamer markup remains ugly and a chore to write.

 Look at it this way.
 Almost the entirety of a LaTeX document is the content itself whereas it seems half (if not more) of a Beamer document is markup.
 Take, for example, this sample code from a lecture slide for one of my classes.

-<pre>\frame{
+{% highlight latex %}

+\frame{
  \frametitle{Examples of States and Non-States}
 Here are some examples of a state and non-states by this classification.
  \begin{itemize}